 - 1. Name and describe the area covered by the local EmComm Plan. - 2.
-If a county or other area-wide EmComm plan, specifically name all communities or political jurisdictions included. - 3.
-Provide the name, address and official title of the person responsible for coordinating all emergency management activities in the area.
+If a county or other area-wide EmComm plan, specifically name all communities or political iurisdictions included. - Provide the name, address and official title of the person responsible for coordinating all emergency management activities in the area.
 Note that the plan and all future amendments must bear this official's signature of approval. - 4.
-Name each Radio Officer (RO) and Alternate Radio Officer (ARO), including call signs. - a.
-Show the address, telephone number and official title of each. - b.
-In some cases, AROs may not be simply assistants to ROs, but may actually be assigned specific duties or areas of responsibility within the area covered by the plan.
-If ARO(s) are responsible for various geographical zones of operation or functional areas, identify these zones or areas. - 5.
+Name each EC including call signs. - 5.
 List the nets in use.
 Describe the purpose of each net (i.e., command and control, first aid, radiological, etc.) and the area it serves.
 This is the place to document your routine training nets. - 6.
 Describe how each net will be organized for command and operational purposes, i.e.: - a. from local to area, or local to state control - b. from local to lower echelons - c. coordination with police, fire, engineering, medical, rescue or other services - 7.
 Show a list of the call signs to be used by each net control station and each alternate.
 If permanent assignments are not made; state this in the heading to the list. - 8.
 Provide a roster of each operator, including call sign, name, complete address and phone number.
 Indicate the net(s) in which they will operate.
 If permanent net assignments are not made, or if all operators participate in all nets; state this in the heading to the roster. - 9.
 Describe the method and authority used to coordinate frequency usage with similar nets in the same geographical and adjacent areas so as to provide efficient use of the frequencies without interference.
 Your plan must specifically state that your local organization will resolve all frequency sharing problems within your area of operation, and will also resolve any frequency sharing problems with organizations in other areas, present or future. - 10.
-If any changes occur in your organization that alters the information submitted in your original plan, the plan must be amended to show the changes.
+If any changes occur in your organization that alters the information submitted in your original plan, the plan must be amended to show the changes. - 11.
+Attach the jurisdiction ICS 217A and any standardized ICS 205's that support local communications.

+APPENDIX 5

-APPENDIX 4 Local Record Keeping and Logs
+Local Record Keeping and Logs

-Emergency Coordinators and Radio Officers must keep basic records for their units, in keeping with good administrative practice.
+Emergency Coordinators must keep basic records for their units, in keeping with good administrative practice.
 Because of the inherent nature of emergency activities (including emergency communications), there might be times when such records have importance in connection with law enforcement investigations or legal proceedings.
 Therefore, local units are required to establish and maintain the following records for their units.
 However, no information should be requested or kept that is protected under the Privacy Act.